isabroch/fetch-fallback-umd/README.md

 # Fetch (Fallback)
 Fetch functionality with fallbacks for node.js environments and environments that don't support fetch but support XMLHttpRequest.
+Only accepts JSON responses from API.

 ## Installation
 ```bash